owid/owid-grapher/functions/README.md

 ## Testing on Fondation staging sites vs Cloudfare previews

+We have two cloudflare projects set up that you can deploy previews to. `owid` which is also where our production deployment runs, and `owid-staging`.
+Currently, `owid` is configured to require authentication while `owid-staging` is accessible from the internet without any kind of auth.

-`yarn deployContentPreview` deploys the staging `bakedSite` to a Cloudflare preview at https://[PREVIEW_BRANCH].owid-staging.pages.dev.
+`yarn deployContentPreview` deploys the staging `bakedSite` to a Cloudflare preview at https://[PREVIEW_BRANCH].[PROJECT].pages.dev.
 This is the recommended way to test functions in a production-like environment.
 See [../ops/buildkite/deploy-content-preview](../ops/buildkite/deploy-content-preview) for more details.

 ### Rationale